UBC-MDS/rfer/README.md

 Output:

-- Dataframe with two columns: response variable and sample id.
+- Dataframe containing all resamples stacked vertically.
+Will keep all columns from the input data and an additional sample_id column to identify individual resamples.

 ### `calculate`